JvanKatwijk/qt-dab/README.md

-With a decent antenna aand a low threshold value one might (and probably will) dozens of lines - like below - telling a transmitter "not in database" (Of course, if the selector is not set, the (mainId, subId) pairs for which not transmitter is found are eliminated from the output).
+With a decent antenna aand a low threshold value one might (and probably will) dozens of lines - like below - telling a transmitter "not in database" (Of course, if the selector is not set, the (mainId, subId) pairs for which no transmitter is found are eliminated from the output).

 ![6.9](/res/read_me/erroneous-lines.png?raw=true)